dhruvjoshi1007/dhruvjoshi1007.github.io/_pages/contactme.md

 {% include base_path %}

-If you are have any problems, questions or suggestions, feel free to send me an [email](dhruvjoshi1007@gmail.com)
+If you have any problems, questions or suggestions, feel free to send me an [email](dhruvjoshi1007@gmail.com)